2006 - 2016

 The Wanderer's Photos is a contemporary photographic website which features the latest events on the Irish Rail & LUAS networks with occasional forays to Northern Ireland, the U.K. and beyond.

 In recent years the website has expanded to include a merchandise section and has social media accounts on Facebook & Twitter.
+Please do check them out.

 If you wish to get in touch, you can contact me via email or social media using the links below: